Willem-Alexander of the Netherlands: Privacy and the press

+In October 2020, Willem-Alexander apologised for a family holiday trip to Greece which had taken place while his country was under partial lockdown during the COVID-19 pandemic.
+He and his family cut their trip short, and in a two-minute video he stated that it "hurts to have betrayed" people's trust.
+Earlier in August 2020, he and his wife were photographed with a restaurant owner during another trip to Greece, which was a violation of social distancing rules at the time.

 Properties

 From 2003 until 2019, Willem-Alexander and his family lived in Villa Eikenhorst on the De Horsten Estate in Wassenaar.
 After his mother abdicated and became Princess Beatrix once again, she moved to the castle of Drakensteyn, after which the King and his family moved to the newly renovated monarch's palace of Huis ten Bosch in The Hague in 2019.

 Willem-Alexander has a villa near Kranidi, Greece.

 Villa in Machangulo

-On 10 July 2008, the Prince of Orange and Princess Maxima announced that they had invested in a development project on the Mozambican peninsula of Machangulo.
+On 10 July 2008, the Prince of Orange and Princess Máxima announced that they had invested in a development project on the Mozambican peninsula of Machangulo.
 The development project was aimed at building an ecologically responsible vacation resort, including a hotel and several luxury holiday homes for investors.
 The project was to invest heavily in the local economy of the peninsula (building schools and a local clinic) with an eye both towards responsible sustainability and maintaining a local staff.
 After contacting Mozambican President Armando Guebuza to verify that the Mozambican government had no objections, the couple decided to invest in two villas.
 In 2009, controversy erupted in parliament and the press about the project and the prince's involvement.
 Politician Alexander Pechtold questioned the morality of building such a resort in a poor country like Mozambique.
 After public and parliamentary controversy, the royal couple announced that they had decided to sell the property in Machangulo once their house was completed.
 In January 2012, it was confirmed that the villa had been sold.